MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-setup.md

 ## Known issues

-- Power: Intermittent failures may be seen if the device is plugged into a non-powered hub or VCC is not able to supply 5V.
-In these cases use a powered USB hub or use a 9V AC-DC barrel adapter.
+- Power: Intermittent failures may be seen if VCC is not able to supply a steady 5V.
+In these cases use a 9V AC-DC barrel adapter.
+These issues are more common during tests utilizing more than 1 device.